Matt Haig: Career

 In 2017, Haig published How to Stop Time, a novel about a man who appears to be 40 but has, in fact, lived for more than 400 years and has met Shakespeare, Captain Cook and F. Scott Fitzgerald.
 In an interview with The Guardian, Haig revealed the book has been optioned by StudioCanal films, and Benedict Cumberbatch had been "lined up to star" in the film adaptation.
 Reasons to Stay Alive won the Books Are My Bag Readers' Awards in 2016 and How to Stop Time was nominated in 2017.
 In August 2018, he wrote lyrics for English singer and songwriter Andy Burrows's music album, the title of which was derived from Haig's book Reasons to Stay Alive.

-In 2020, Matt Haig released his novel The Midnight Library about a young woman named Nora Seed who is unhappy with her choices in life.
-During the night she tries to kill herself but ends up in a library managed by her school librarian, Mrs. Elm.
+In 2020, Matt Haig released his novel The Midnight Library about a young woman who is unhappy with her choices in life.
+During the night she tries to kill herself but ends up in a library managed by her school librarian.
 The library is between life and death with millions of books filled with stories of her life had she made some decisions differently.
 In this library, she then tries to find the life in which she's the most content.
 It was shortlisted for the 2021 British Book Awards "Fiction book of the year".
 The Midnight Library was adapted for radio and broadcast in ten episodes on BBC Radio 4 in December 2020.

 In 2021, Haig appeared on Storybound, accompanied by an original score from Robert Wynia.

 The Comfort Book was released on 1 July 2021.
+The Life Impossible was published in 2024 about Grace, a recent widower who unexpectedly inherits a house in Ibiza and after travelling there she discovers she has superpowers.
+She sets out to solve the mystery of her old acquaintance's death.
+A review described it as magic realism and a wise and moving novel.